kajal8879/krabbydo/README.md

 ---

-### Overview
+## Overview

-Krabby Do is an application based in Rust that allows a user to create to-do lists to help them manage their tasks.
+Krabby Do is an application based in Rust that allows a user to create to-do lists and event reminders to help them manage their tasks and events.

-Krabby Do will offer the following features:
+---

+## Intended functions

 - Create a new task.
 - Edit an existing task.